 Investment in Belgium

-Belgium has an open economy with a range of investment options that are open to anyone with residency status, as well as some opportunities available for non-residents.
-The country is ranked 48th in the world in terms of economic freedom, with a stable economy, an open market and a high level of investment freedom.
-However, income tax levels are high so it’s important to plan effectively if you are to get the most out of investing in Belgium.
+Belgium has an open economy with a range of investment options open to any resident, as well as some for non-residents.
+The country is 48th in the world in terms of economic freedom, with a stable economy, an open market, and a high level of investor freedom.
+However, income tax levels are high; as a result, it’s important to plan effectively if you are to get the most out of investing in Belgium.

 Savings account investments in Belgium

-Savings accounts are a popular way of investing in Belgium although, as with other countries, they typically offer lower returns as the risks are much lower.
-Most banks in Belgium offer a range of different savings account options that are usually free to open (some may require a minimum deposit), with accounts available to non-residents too.
+Savings accounts are a popular way of investing in Belgium.
+Although, as with other countries, they typically offer lower returns as the risks are much lower.
+Most banks in Belgium offer a free range of savings account options; some may require a minimum deposit, though.
+Accounts are often available to non-residents, as well.
 The way money is earned on savings accounts is through interest accrued, which in Belgium is currently up to 0.35% with a set tax-free allowance.

 Banks in Belgium that offer savings account options include:

 See the Expatica guide on how to open a bank account in Belgium for information on requirements and processes.

 Belgium has a three-pillar pension system, with a mandatory state pension supplemented with optional occupational and private pensions.
 Private pension plans in Belgium are available through banks and life insurance companies.
 They typically offer higher interest rates and higher returns than savings accounts.
 They have tax advantages of between 25-30% on investments, although there are normally annual fees.
 Plans with regulated providers are protected by the government up to a value of €100,000 in the event of bankruptcy or non-payment on returns.

 With pension savings plans, you can decide how much you want to pay into the plan and when.
 Tax credits are available of 30% on investments of up to €980 a year and 25% on investments of up to €1,260.
 There are two types of private pensions investment plans in Belgium: